 The Selection Process

 Score each applicant using a 100 point scale”using the range as listed below.
-Though this will be difficult in many cases, it is VERY important, particularly in upper to mid 80 range.
 Keep in mind that comments and records will only be reviewed by the Selection Committee Chairman and are STRICTLY CONFIDENTIAL.
 Decisions of the Selection Committee are final.
-Comments may only be released to the grievance committee if there is a challenge to the selection process for waitlisted sailors.
+Comments may only be released to the grievance committee if there is a challenge to the selection process by sailors themselves.

 90+= Definitely accept, sailor you feel is a top ten finisher.
 An “A” sailor.